SpenceKonde/megaTinyCore/README.md

 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the tinyAVR 0/1/2-Series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
 This was a HUGE improvement in codesize when introduced, typically on the order of 5-20%!

-## Exposed peripheral features
+## Exposed Hardware Features

-### Enhanced ADC support
+### ADC Support
-These parts all have a large number of analog inputs.
-The 0/1-Series have a 10-bit ADC - sometimes 2 for the 16k and 32k 1-Series parts, while the 2-Series has one of the most advanced ADCs ever featured on an AVR, with 12 bit resolution and true differential measurement capability.
-They can be read with `analogRead()` like on a classic AVR, and megaTinyCore defaults to 10-bit resolution.
-You can change to the full 12-bit with `analogReadResolution()`, and use the enhanced analogRead functions to take automatically oversampled, decimated readings for higher resolution and to take differential measurements.
-There are major differences between the 0/1-Series and the 2-Series, and that is all detailed in the [**ADC Reference**](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Analog.md).
-Particularly since the release of 1.3.0 and megaTinyCore 2.3.0, a number of enhanced ADC features have been added to expose more of the power of the sophisticated ADC in these parts to users, these are detailed in the the ADC Reference.
+These parts all have a large number of analog inputs - DA and DB-series have up to 22 analog inputs, while the DD-series has analog input on every pin that is not used to drive the HF crystal (though the pins on PORTC are only supported when MVIO is turned off).
+They can be read with `analogRead()` like on a normal AVR, and we default to 10-bit resolution; you can change to the full 12-bit with `analogReadResolution()`, and use the enhanced analogRead functions to take automatically oversampled, decimated readings for higher resolution and to take differential measurements.
+There are 4 internal voltage references in 1.024, 2.048, 4.096 and 2.5V, plus support for external reference voltage (and Vdd of course).
+ADC readings are taken 3 times faster than an classic AVR, and that speed can be doubled again if what you are measuring is low impedance, or extend the sampling time by a factor greatly for reading very high impedance sources.
+This is detailed in the analog reference.

 ### DAC Support
-The 1-Series parts have an 8-bit DAC which can generate a real analog voltage.
-Note that this provides low current and can only be used as a voltage reference or control voltage; it cannot be used to power other devices.
-This generates voltages between 0 and the selected `VREF` - which cannot be VDD, unfortunately.
-Set the DAC reference voltage via the `DACReference()` function - pass it any of the ADC reference options listed under the ADC section above (except VDD).
-Call `analogWrite()` on the DAC pin (PA6) to set the voltage to be output by the DAC.
+The Dx-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference or control voltage, it cannot be used to power other devices).
+This generates voltages between 0 and the selected `VREF` (unlike the tinyAVR 1-series, this can be Vcc!).
+Set the DAC reference voltage via the DACR`eference()` function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
+Call `analogWrite()` on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call `digitalWrite()` or `turnOffPWM()` on that pin.

+There may be additional options to configure the DAC on the EA-series.

 See the [**ADC and DAC Reference**](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Analog.md) for the full details.